mikymaione/Folie/README.md

 # <img src="http://www.maionemiky.it/images/Folie.png" alt="logo" /> Folie
-Folie is a library (in C++/CLI) for Unity that implements an artificial intelligence for volleyball games.
+Folie is a library (in C++/CLI) for Unity that simulate intelligences for volleyball games.

 ### Trivia
 Raphaela Folie is the middle blocker of the Italian volleyball team.